 The Company's External Auditor, Deloitte, was appointed by Directors on 15 October 2019.
-As the Company will only hold its first Annual General Meeting in November 2021, Deloitte's appointment as the Company's External Auditor will be required to be approved by shareholders in accordance with section 327B of the Corporations Act (Cth) 2001.
+On 18 November 2021, the Company held its first Annual General Meeting, where Deloitte's appointment as the Company's External Auditor was approved by shareholders in accordance with section 327B of the Corporations Act (Cth) 2001.

-The Audit and Risk Committee review the effectiveness, performance, and independence of the External Auditor.
-If it becomes necessary to replace the External Auditor for performance or independence reasons, the Committee will formalise a procedure for the selection and appointment of a new External Auditor.
+The Audit and Risk Committee reviews the External Auditor's effectiveness, performance, and independence.
+If it becomes necessary to replace the External Auditor for performance or independence reasons, the Committee will formalise a procedure for selecting and appointing a new External Auditor.

 The Corporations Act (Cth) 2001 requires the External Auditor to make an annual independence declaration to the Board, declaring that the auditor has maintained its independence in accordance with the Corporations Act (Cth) 2001 and the rules of professional accounting bodies.
 Deloitte has provided an independence declaration to the Board for the reporting period.
-Deloitte's independence declaration is contained in the Directors' Report in the Company's FY21 Annual Report.
+Deloitte's independence declaration is contained in the Directors' Report in the Company's FY22 Annual Report.

 Deloitte's practice is to rotate the lead audit engagement partner at least every five years.
+During the Reporting period, Deloitte's Audit Partner, Mr David Newman, was appointed as lead auditor for DDH1 Limited.